tom-jod/HeavyBall/README.md

 The goal is not to thrive for completeness, full maintenance or abstraction, but instead to provide a simple largely static alternative to `torch.optim` with more and better optimizers.

-Currently (2024-11-08, 0.9.0), the recommended optimizer is `PrecondSchedulePaLMForeachSOAP`.
+Currently (2024-11-08, 0.10.0), the recommended optimizer is `PrecondSchedulePaLMForeachSOAP`.

+Turn on "newtonschulz5" preconditioning, by setting `heavyball.utils.zeroth_power_mode = 'newtonschulz5'`.

 ## Features